-The project also includes the construction of a barge-loading facility to enable transhipment of coal.
+The project also included the construction of a barge-loading facility to enable the transhipment of coal.

-Morien will receive a gross production royalty of 2% on the first 500,000t of coal sales per quarter and 4% on any coal sales above 500,000t throughout the project’s mine life, as per the definitive purchase and sale agreement signed with Kameron.
+Morien received a gross production royalty of 2% on the first 500,000t of coal sales per quarter and 4% on any coal sales above 500,000t throughout the project’s mine life, as per the definitive purchase and sale agreement signed with Kameron.

 Kameron made one milestone payment of $2m to Morien in February 2015 and a second milestone payment of $2m in February 2017.

 Morien also entitled to receive an additional $1.5m on the first commercial sale of export coal from Donkin and on the third anniversary of the transaction closure on 27 February 2018.